Nested Fitting

 RESET_TO_BEST

-Brommer (2003) modification: set to 1 to snap the chain back to the best-so-far point after every cooling step.
+Brommer (2003) modification: snap the chain back to the best-so-far point after every cooling step.
 Gives the adaptive chain “basin memory” — high-T wanders no longer cost progress because the next rung restarts from the deepest known basin.
-Strongly recommended on FAILSCORE-cliff landscapes or when the chain wanders during the high-T phase.
+Defaults on under CORANA 1 (recommended on FAILSCORE-cliff landscapes); pass PARAM RESET_TO_BEST 0 to disable.

 The per-rung journal line gains a V=[V_min, V_max] field so users can watch the step vector adapt in real time.
-The Corana paper recommends NS = 20, NT = max(100, 5D), but those defaults assume cheap function evaluations — for LAMMPS-driven HPO with ~600 ms per evaluation, the shipped defaults (NS = 5, NT = 2) cover a useful T schedule within practical wall budgets.
+The Corana paper recommends NS = 20, NT = max(100, 5D), but those values assume cheap function evaluations — a rung costs NS * NT * D host calls, which is unaffordable for LAMMPS-driven HPO.
+The shipped defaults (NS = 5, NT = 5) were picked empirically at fixed eval budgets on a 42-D EAM workload (2026-07-13): NT = 5 keeps part of the paper’s V-equilibration-before-cooling intent and beat NT = 2 by two orders of magnitude in median best-at-budget; NS = 20 starves the schedule of rungs and loses despite matching the paper.

 Journal output